The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking

-Announced at the 2018 Clio Cloud Conference, and launching early 2019, Clio Grow will help you see the real-time status of every new lead, and track where they’ve come from.
-Beautifully designed dashboards and transparent workflows will also provide visibility into your client pipeline and revenue projections—all well setting you up to deliver incredible, client-centered experiences.
+Announced at the 2018 Clio Cloud Conference, Clio Grow helps you see the real-time status of every new lead, and track where they’ve come from.
+Beautifully designed dashboards and transparent workflows provide visibility into your client pipeline and revenue projections—all well setting you up to deliver incredible, client-centered experiences.

 The best part?
-Clio Grow will sync seamlessly with Clio’s industry-leading cloud-based practice management platform, so you’ll be set up to deliver a seamless client experience from intake to invoice.
-Learn more.
+Clio Grow syncs seamlessly with Clio’s industry-leading cloud-based practice management platform, so you’ll be set up to deliver a seamless client experience from intake to invoice.

 The future for competitive law firms is client-centered and firm-focused.
 By putting clients at the center of their practices, forward-thinking law firms will provide better experiences, run their firms more efficiently, and grow like never before.

 - Know key client-centered terms.
 How’s your NPS®?
 What does your customer journey map look like?
 Don’t innovate in a vacuum: Use established tools to create an excellent client experience.